 Belarus is a young sovereign state, which pursues a peaceful multi-vector foreign policy.
 The moderate, constructive, consistent position of our state on the issues of international relations has received wide world recognition.

 Over the years of independence, we have managed to preserve and increase the national wellness.
 Today, Belarus accounts for about one third of the global dump truck market, 17% for combines, 8% for tractors, 6.4% for flax fiber, 2.4% for dairy products.
 Every sixth ton of potash fertilizers in the world is produced in Belarus.

-Economic diplomacy is a distinctive feature of foreign policy of Belarus.
-Goods with a mark «Made in Belarus» are well known in 181 countries.
-We are represented in all the world regions.
-We constantly participate in all the major multilateral economic forums.
-Due to its geographic position, our country acts as a transportation corridor on the way from the West to the East and from the North to the South.
+An important trait of the foreign policy of Belarus is economic diplomacy.
+Products with the brand «Made in Belarus» are known in 181 countries.
+We are represented in all regions of the world and actively participate in leading multilateral economic forums.
+Due to its favorable geographical position, our country is a transport corridor connecting the West and the East.

-Belarus is an active participant of the Eurasian Economic Union (EAEU) — a powerful integration association with advanced scientific experience, developed industrial basis and high human potential.
+Belarus is an active participant in the Eurasian Economic Union (EAEU) — a powerful integration with advanced scientific and educational experience, a developed industrial base and rich human potential.

 Production and economic potential

 The Republic of Belarus has a significant production and economic potential, which makes it possible to produce competitive industrial and agricultural products, transport passengers and goods, construct buildings and provide various services to the population and enterprises.

 The main factors for the development of the production and economic potential of Belarus are:

 - favorable economic and geographical position — the country is located in the center of Europe, through its territory there run the shortest paths from Russia, China, Kazakhstan, the countries of Central Asia and the North Caucasus to Western Europe;